Veeramurali/Veeramurali/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/Veeramurali](https://github.com/Veeramurali)

-- 💬 Ask me about *Python, Machine Learning, Web Development (Django, Flask)*
+- 💬 Ask me about *Python, Machine Learning.

 - 📫 How to reach me *veeramuralit@gmail.com*